simulogics/airlinesim-docs/content/about-airlinesim/game-rules/_index.en.md

 Avoid names which are similar to existing companies of other players in the same game world.
 Avoid silly/gibberish names, abbreviations or deterministic composite names (such as GermanInternationalOutOfFrankfurtOnlyToSouthernItalyAirlines).
 Consider the language of the home country of your business when choosing a name and avoid the mixing of different languages.

-Forbidden Routes
-On certain routes it is not allowed to operate flights in AirlineSim.
-This is typically due to one of these reasons:

-Between countries: Political restrictions apply in the real world and are modelled in-game as well.
-Between airports: Flights within the same city (so-called intra-city flights) are prohibited in AirlineSim.
-You can find all affected routes in the lists below.